velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Right."
 Lena nods.
 "So you're both… *culturally* Zyahua, I guess?"

 I glance at Vi.
 She shrugs and nods.
 "Something like that," I say in Khmaira, which makes Lena laugh.
 "So, any plans after Rose is done pushing me around and feeling me up at the safehouse?"
-I ask.

 "Well, I was thinking I'd help Violet make dinner this evening," he replies, "but apart from that -- we're intruding on your time enough as it is.
 Gotta leave you some time to yourselves, _ne?"_